Hariomkabra/Modern-Billing-System/README.md

 # Modern Billing System

 The **Modern Billing System** is a Python-based application that uses the Tkinter library to provide a user-friendly interface for managing billing processes.
-This project is designed to calculate the total amount of a purchase after applying all relevant taxes and deductions digitally.
-It simplifies the billing process with categorized product selection, tax calculation, and a clear summary of the total.
+This project is designed to calculate the total purchase amount after digitally applying all relevant taxes and deductions.
+It simplifies the billing process with categorized product selection, tax calculation, and a clear total summary.

 ## Features